The Advent of Indian Green Revolution

-The Green Revolution established India as one of the world’s biggest agricultural producer.
-No other country in the world which attempted the Green Revolution recorded such level of success.
+The Green Revolution established India as one of the world’s biggest agricultural producers.
+No other country in the world which attempted the Green Revolution recorded such a level of success.
 India also became an exporter around that time.
 Yield per unit of farmland improved between 1947 and 1979.
-The crop area under HYV varieties grew from of the total cultivated area during the 10 years of the Green Revolution.
-More than 70 per cent of the wheat crop area, of the rice crop area, of the millet and corn crop area used the HYV seeds.
+The crop area under HYV varieties grew from the total cultivated area during the 10 years of the Green Revolution.
+More than 70 percent of the wheat crop area, the rice crop area, of the millet and corn crop area, used the HYV seeds.

 Economic Outcome of the Green Revolution

 Crop areas under high-yield varieties needed more water, more fertilizers, more pesticides and certain other chemicals.
 This spurred the growth of the local manufacturing sector.
 Such industrial growth created new jobs and contributed to the country’s GDP.
-The increase in irrigation created need for new dams to harness monsoon water.
-The water stored was used to create hydro-electric power.
-This in turn boosted industrial growth, created Jobs and improved the quality of life of the people in villages.
+The increase in irrigation created the need for new dams to harness monsoon water.
+The water stored was used to create hydroelectric power.
+This, in turn, boosted industrial growth, created jobs and improved the quality of life of the people in villages.
 India paid back all the loans it had taken from the World Bank and its affiliates for the purpose of the Green Revolution.
-This improved India’s international credit worthiness.
+This improved India’s international creditworthiness.

 Political Results of the Green Revolution

 India transformed itself from a starving nation to an exporter of food.
 This earned admiration for India in the group of nations, especially in the Third world.
 The Green Revolution was one factor that made Mrs. Indira Gandhi (1917-1984) and her party the Indian National Congress, a very powerful political force in India.